 Kevin Cryan, from Southport, Connecticut.
-I'm a History major focusing in America and I might also be pursuing a minor in French Cultural studies just for fun!
-You know how it goes.
-But I applied as an international studies major and entered as a political scientist, so I can answer any and all questions about those as well.
+I'm a History major focusing in America and an Africana Studies double major.
+But I applied as an international studies major, so I can answer any and all questions about that as well.
+I also take French language courses!
 Seriously, ask me questions!!

-It makes me feel all important and stuff when you ask me things, and in return I promise to answer your questions with all the love and detailed explanations I can muster.
+It makes me feel all important and stuff when you ask me things, and in return I promise to answer your questions with all the love and detailed explanation I can muster.

 -----------------------------------------------------------------------------I chose Hopkins because